A topological classification of convex bodies: Acknowledgement

 \section{Acknowledgement}

 This research was supported by OTKA grant T104601.
+The authors thank an anonymous referee for suggesting substantial improvements to the paper.
 The authors are indebted to E. Makai Jun., G. Etesi and Sz.
 Szab\'o for their valuable comments on smooth approximations of continuous functions.
 Z. L\'angi also acknowledges the support of the Fields Institute for Research in Mathematical Sciences, University of Toronto, Toronto ON, Canada, and the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences.